collective/collective.blog.portlets/README.txt

 * Last posts portlet: Lists the last X documents (sorted by effective date).

 Installation is done in the usual manner: Add collective.blog.portlets to your buildout, and install through QuickInstaller or portal_setup.
+You can then add portlets in the usual manner.

 This product will never use doctests to test anything besides documentation.